 So why would we do such a heinous thing?
 Why would we call ourselves a subscription box company and package our stationery delights in anything other than, well, a box?

-Our number one reason for choosing the sturdy envelopes instead of a box is postability.
+Our number one reason for choosing sturdy envelopes instead of a box is postability.
 Being able to fit through your letterbox is important.
 This means that a) we live up to our tagline.
 Then there’s b) your time is precious.
-Time well spent is rarely defined as galumphing around the local sorting offices.
-Nor is trying to prove that it’s your parcel and you’re allowed to take it home.
+Galumphing around the local sorting offices is not how I would define time well spent.
+Nor would I say the same about trying to prove that it’s your parcel and you’re allowed to take it home.

 Back in 2012 when we started, we did actually go around and measure various people’s letterboxes.
 We want to see what the best size for our packaging should be.
 It needed to both fit through a letterbox and fit our goodies into.
 Needless to say, we got some very odd looks!
 Hey, we’re willing to do (almost) anything in the name of bringing you stationery!
 Our envelopes fit almost every letterbox.
 Teeny tiny Victorian ones being the only exception.
 Annastasia lived in a house with this kind of letterbox for a while.
 And Post Office visits became part of her routine.